 White Collar Criminal Defense

-Kaplan Hecker & Fink excels in representing companies, boards of directors, and executives in conducting internal investigations and responding to criminal investigations and enforcement and regulatory proceedings.
+Kaplan Hecker & Fink excels in representing companies, boards of directors, and executives in conducting internal investigations and responding to criminal investigations, enforcement, and regulatory proceedings.
 Our lawyers have extensive experience at all stages of the investigation and litigation process, including representing our clients at trial.
 With a team of litigators that includes six high-level former federal prosecutors and three former public defenders, our team is uniquely prepared to take on our clients’ most complex legal challenges.
 Across diverse industries and a wide range of settings, our efficient, talented lawyers rely on their significant and diverse subject matter expertise to deliver superlative results.
-Kaplan Hecker was described as "superb" and "one of the best, “go to” white collar boutique firms in NY” where partner Sean Hecker has “assembled an all-star team that is best in class in white collar criminal defense” in a 2023 client review for The Legal 500.
-In 2020, Chambers ranked Kaplan Hecker as one of New York’s 11 top specialist firms in white-collar crime and government investigations.
-Chambers notes that partner Sean Hecker “wins universal acclaim for his sophisticated practice” and is described as “truly one of the most gifted trial lawyers,” ranking him in Band 1 among New York’s top white-collar litigators and as a top trial lawyer nationwide.
-Partner Jenna Dabbs is likewise described as “able to deal with very challenging individuals to understand the complexities of a case” in her ranking for white-collar crime and government investigations.
+Kaplan Hecker was described as “one of the best, “go to” white collar boutique firms in NY” where partner Sean Hecker has “assembled an all-star team that is best in class in white collar criminal defense” in a 2023 client review for The Legal 500.
+In 2023, Chambers ranked Kaplan Hecker as one of New York’s top specialist firms in White-Collar Crime and Government Investigations.
+Chambers notes that partner Sean Hecker has “a really nice touch with clients, prosecutors, judges and juries” and is described as “very smart, great with clients, and he has exquisite judgment,” ranking him in Band 1 among New York’s top white-collar litigators and as a top trial lawyer nationwide.
+Partner Jenna Dabbs is likewise described as “able to deal with very challenging individuals to understand the complexities of a case” in her ranking for White-Collar Crime and Government Investigations.